efabless/caravel_board/stanford/README.md

-# Stanford University - Project Test
+# Stanford University - Project Testing

 This directory provides instruction and firmware for test project for Stanford University on the chipIgnite 2206 shuttle.